OctopusDeploy/blog/blog/2020-09/database-migrations-lessons-learned/index.md

 Most frameworks support this concept by providing a way for you to supply migration scripts to manipulate the database.
 Some even let you specify a rollback action.
 Typically, they keep track of the scripts that have been applied in a table.

-There are numerous options for almost every platform and each one generally has some unique attributes.
+There are numerous options for almost every platform and each one generally has some unique attributes:

 **NodeJS**